Brennall/HFH-SRD/Chapter02.md

 From careful study of ancient annals and legends, loremasters can decipher occult mysteries, remember ancient history, identify historic artifacts, and similar tasks.
 At 1st level, a loremaster must make a proficiency throw of 18+ on 1d20 to succeed in loremastery.
 The proficiency throw for loremastery reduces by 1 per level.

 Most importantly, the scholarly pursuits of loremasters allow them to learn and perform eldritch ceremonies in the theurgical tradition.
 A loremaster’s selection of ceremonies is limited to the ceremonies in his repertoire.
 A loremaster’s repertoire can include a number of eldritch ceremonies up to the number and level of ceremonies listed for his level, increased by his Intelligence bonus.
 A loremaster can use any magic items usable by mages or clerics, and can make trinkets to aid his performance of ceremonies.
-More information on ceremonial magic, and individual spell descriptions, can be found in the Heroic Magic chapter (p.
-XX).
+More information on ceremonial magic, and individual spell descriptions, can be found in the [Heroic Magic chapter](chapter05.md#ceremonial-magic).

 As they advance in level, loremasters may add new ceremonies to their repertoire by visiting an athenaeum or other place of learning (see below) and spending one game week per ceremony.
 Particular athenaeums may only offer particular ceremonies at each level, either due to the limitations of their libraries or doctrinal beliefs.
 Loremasters who wish to learn unavailable ceremonies must find or research them on their own.
 The specific ceremonies taught at any given athenaeum should be determined by the Judge based on his setting.

 As part of his training in ceremonial magic, every loremaster creates a personal talisman to aid him in performing ceremonies.
 The  loremaster’s personal talisman provides a +1 bonus to ceremony throws for ceremonies of one particular type.
 (The loremaster may choose from death & necromancy; detection; elemental air; elemental earth; elemental fire; elemental water; enchantment & illusion; healing; movement; protection; summoning; and transmogrification).
 When the loremaster advances to 3rd level, his personal talisman can increase its bonus by +1 for ceremonies of one particular type (e.g. increase the bonus to +2 for the current type or add a bonus of +1 with a new type).
 When the loremaster reaches 11th level, his personal talisman can increase its bonus by another +1 for ceremonies of one particular type (e.g. increase a +2 bonus to +3 for a current type, or increase a +1 bonus to +2 for a current type, or add a bonus of +1 with a new type).
-If desired, the loremaster may increase the bonus afforded by, or number of ceremony types covered by, his personal talisman by  selecting the Personal Talisman proficiency (see p.
+If desired, the loremaster may increase the bonus afforded by, or number of ceremony types covered by, his personal talisman by  selecting the [Personal Talisman](#personal-talsman) proficiency (see p.
 XX).
 More information on talismans can be found in the Ceremonial Talismans section of the Heroic Magic chapter  (p.
 XX).

 When a loremaster reaches 5th level (Scholar), he may begin to research ceremonies, scribe scrolls, brew potions, and make talismans.
 Loremasters may collect and use divine power as clerics in order to fuel their magical research.